ibm-cloud-docs/vpc/faq-auto-scale.md

 {: #faq-auto-scale-13}
 {: faq}

 Instance groups can fail to create instances for various reasons.
-You can use Activity Tracker to find specific details related to instance group events.
+You can use {{site.data.keyword.atracker_full_notm}} to find specific details related to instance group events.
 For more information, see [Instance group events](/docs/vpc?topic=vpc-at_events#events-compute-instance-group).

 ## How does the application port function if I set a port range for the network load balancer listener instead of a single port?
 {: #faq-auto-scale-14}